FrontEndFoxes/curriculum/workshop/full-day/ch2.md

 ## Add Navigation

-To make our navigation easier we will create a simple navigation bar using Vuetify, which we already implemented in Chapter 1.
+To make our navigation easier we will create a simple navigation bar using Vuetify, which we already implemented in [Chapter 1](ch1.md).

 The toolbar component in Vuetify is called `v-toolbar`.
-Let's add it in `/App.vue` right below the `h1` tag in our header:
+Let's add it in `App.vue` right below the `h1` tag in our header:

 ```html
 <v-toolbar>